robynrox/evse-controller/README.md

 I removed the command-line argument parsing since interactive control and web control are now available.

-## Deprecated samples

-These are older samples of code and are no longer guaranteed to work.
-These have been moved to the legacy-unsupported directory but would have to be moved back into the root directory as part of any process aimed at getting them to work again.

-* RemainDormant.py: Hold the wallbox in dormant state.
-(I used to use that to detach my vehicle.)
-* ChargeFull.py: Set the wallbox to charge at maximum rate.
-* flux.py: Control the wallbox in a way that works well with Octopus Flux.
-(I use this one!
-It was at one time called Scheduler2.py.)
-* cosy.py: Control the wallbox in a way that works well with Cosy Octopus.
-* octgo.py: Control the wallbox in a way that works well with Octopus Go.
-* scheduler.py: Another old sample that used to work with Octopus Flux.
-* set-wallbox.py: A sample of how to use the modbus interface to control the wallbox.

 ## API Documentation

 The system provides a REST API that can be explored and tested using the built-in Swagger UI: